zaialamm/blinks-solana/README.md

-# voting-dapp-solana
+# Add Blinks
-create a voting dapp on solana blockchain
+integrate Blinks into a website to interact with Solana smart contracts